 This course's primary objective is to provide teachers with a solid foundation in the subject matter of middle school mathematics while at the same time incorporating activities appropriate for the inclusive classroom.

-Literature from the Frameworks and Across the Curriculum PDEV 6900 3 cr.
+Literature from the Frameworks and Across the Curriculum

 This course will examine children's literature for teachers including picture books, expository books, poetry, and chapter books.